 Nobilior was given the consulship in 154 BC, however his appointment could not begin until the Ides of March, the day that marked the traditional end of the calendar year.
 To overcome this, because of the pressing need for immediate military action, the Roman Senate decreed January 1st as the new beginning to that particular civil year, which as time went on gradually became a customary rule across the empire.

 On a New Year’s Day, the Romans used to work for a few hours, so that idleness wasn’t the first part of the New Year.
 Later they exchanged the Strenae (good omens) – gifts of dates, dried figs, honey, and branches of laurel, collected in the small roadside woods along the Via Sacra.
 Gifts were exchanged as Roman society depended on reciprocity, the practice of giving and receiving, deeply rooted as essential for survival.
-The Latin names terms for gifts were donum and munus.
+The Latin names for gifts were donum and munus.
 Donum was a gift given freely, and munus was a gift given in the course of duty.
 The exchange of such gifts helped form and maintain social bonds throughout society.

 People drank wine at social gatherings, and at the last toast they dipped their fingers in the goblet, then touched a wooden statue of Dionysus (the Roman god Bacchus) to bring in good luck.